kiwiswift/DarkModeToggle/README.md

 # DarkModeToggle

-A simple way to override the iOS13 appearance setting
+This is just a demo code to show how the iOS 13 dark mode setting can be overridden per app.